Road to being a tennis pro

-These tennis racquet slightly heavier with a smaller sweet spot.
+These tennis racquets are slightly heavier with a smaller sweet spot.
 Intermediate players are usually able to generate a decent amount of power on their own and need more control from their racket.

 Therefore they use all round tennis rackets that are usually 92 sq. inches to 105 sq. inches in size and give the player a good mix of power and control.